VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/verification_validation.md

 ## Choice of tools and/or settings

 A subject missing in _software verification_ and _software validation_ is how specific tools and/or settings have been selected.
 One could add a section to the _software validation_ document with an introduction into the issue, the choices made, the results, and the conclusions.

+## Builds, databases, reference sets etc.

+Bioinformatic workflows often use (external) databases, reference sets, or specific genome builds.
+The link to them could be hardcoded, hence, updating them should follow software verification and validation as described above.
+The clinical validation of new database/reference set/genome build could be done either with the medical laboratories validation procedures or the software validation.
+Choose the kind of validation that works best for this particular update.